Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Is they first-person point of view?

 They is not first-person point of view.
-While they is now used as a singular pronoun to represent someone regardless of gender, it is still a third-person point of view.
-The only first-person pronouns are I and we for subjects, plus me and us for objects—all of which are gender-neutral.
+While they is used as a singular pronoun to represent someone regardless of gender, it is still a third-person point of view, grammatically speaking.
+First-person pronouns like I and we for subjects, plus me and us for objects, are gender-neutral.

-The second-person point of view belongs to the person (or people) being addressed.
-This is the “you” perspective.
-Once again, the biggest indicator of the second person is the use of second-person pronouns: you, your, yours, yourself, yourselves.
+The second person point of view refers to the person (or people) being addressed.
+This is the you perspective.
+The biggest indicator of the second person is the use of second person pronouns: you, your, yours, yourself, yourselves.

 Second-person point of view examples